TheOldPresbyope/moode-radio-utils/README.md

 * The scripts batch save/load all the user-defined radio stations.
 It would be nice to allow the user to specify the stations to be saved or at least the ones to be loaded.
 * There is a modicum of error checking in the scripts but they are hardly bulletproof.
 It would be nice to cover more bases.
 * The scripts are basically procedural code.
 It would be nice to make them more Pythonic.
-* None of this is a priority for me.
+* None of these items is a priority for me.